-Create a unique, personalized care plan for each neonatal intensive care unit (NICU) patient using 1 of 2 pre-approved rapid genetic tests.
+Create a unique, personalized care plan for each neonatal intensive care unit (NICU) patient using a pre-approved rapid genetic test.
 With the NICU Genetic Testing Program, you’ll get detailed genetic information quickly to help you identify any suspected underlying genetic conditions.
 Having this information can help you create a personalized care plan, including targeted therapies, procedures and care options.
 Prior authorization is not required.

 Available tests and approved processing labs*